What the smart money is saying about Tesla

 The firm chided Tesla as a company "that has always over promised and under delivered."

-Barclays analyst said that Tesla's stock has a $130 "Musk premium," which could disappear if he leaves.
+Barclays analyst Brian Johnson said that Tesla's stock has a $130 "Musk premium," which could disappear if he leaves.
 If a judge forces Musk to step aside, investors will "focus back on the value of Tesla as a niche automaker, rather than a founder-led likely disrupter of multiple industries," Johnson wrote in a note aptly titled "Lawsuit Secured" to clients.

 Citigroup downgraded Tesla's stock to a "sell" rating.
 It slashed Tesla's price target to $225.